Onion

 How to make Onion Pakora?

-- Firstly cut the onion slices to moderately thin and add them to the mixing bowl keep aside.
+- Firstly, cut the onion slices into moderately thin slices and add them to the mixing bowl; keep aside.

-- Dry roast coriander, and cumin seeds for a minute on low flame.
-Dry roast coriander, and cumin for a minute on low flame.
-Crush them in the motor besides adding black peppercorn set aside
+- Dry roast coriander and cumin seeds for a minute on a low flame.
+Dry roast coriander and cumin for a minute on a low flame.
+Crush them in the motor, besides adding black peppercorn, and set aside.

-- Leave it aside for 10 minutes this helps to onion to release some moisture
+- Leave it aside for 10 minutes, which helps to onion to release some moisture.e

 - Once the Onion leaves enough moisture